 Think about a time when you felt totally in control of your life.
 What was happening?
 What were you in control of?
 This is one exercise that really helped me realize that I do have power over many aspects of my life.
 Here’s what I came up with:

-My health: I can eat more fruit and veggies, less cheese, and less bread.
+My health: I can eat more fruit and veggies and less dairy.
 I can drink more water.
 I can choose how often I workout.
 I can choose how much I sleep (it’s hard, but it is ultimately a choice).
 I can choose my skincare routine.

 My appearance: I control what I wear.
 I control the makeup I put on my face.
 I control the way I style my hair and the nail polish color I wear.